wzp2002/ArchDesign-II/README.md

 # ArchDesign-II

-A publication page for my designing courses.
+A publish page for my designing courses.

 This repository is for showing the progress of me - a complete architectural noob can do what in the architecture designing courses.